 - 1. At the discretion of the Principal/designee, letters may be sent from the school advising parents of excessive absenteeism or tardiness and the school's concern that those will impede the child's educational progress. - 2.
 On the third day of unexcused absence or tardy, the Principal/designee shall notify the parent/guardian in writing that the student has three (3) days of unexcused absence and is now classified as a truant, as defined by Kentucky Compulsory Attendance Law.
 The notification shall contain a summary of this policy and inform the parent of any requirements for doctor's statements or notarized excuses.
 In addition, the notice shall include an explanation of the academic and legal consequences of unexcused or excessive absenteeism and invite the parent to meet with the Principal/designee.
 A copy of the notice shall be sent to the Director of Pupil Personnel (DPP). - 3.
 After the fourth day of unexcused absence or tardy, the Principal/designee shall send the parent/guardian a second Truancy Notice. - 4.
-After the sixth day of unexcused absence or tardy, at which time the student is formally classified as an "habitual truant" and upon request of the Principal, the DPP shall send the parent/guardian, by certified mail or hand delivered, a legal Final Notice, which shall list the individual days missed without valid excuse and a directive that the student has twenty-four (24) hours to return to, and remain in school or face charges for being a persistent violator of the Kentucky Compulsory Attendance Law. - 5.
-Failure of the parent/guardian to respond within the given time frame may result in the processing of a Final Notice by the DPP.
-After the Final Notice has been processed, the case may be referred to the court system.
-The form "Truancy Allegations/Assessment" required by the CDW shall be completed by the DPP, who shall file a Juvenile Complaint using the petition form.
-Criminal charges may be filed by the DPP against parent/guardian in District Court. - 6.
-After the student has appeared before the CDW, the school should notify the DPP when the student misses another day of school, regardless of the reason.
-The DPP shall immediately notify the CDW. - 7.
+After the seventh day of unexcused absence or tardy, the DPP shall send the parent/guardian, by certified mail or hand delivered, a legal Final Notice, which shall list the individual days missed without valid excuse and a directive that the student has twenty-four (24) hours to return to, and remain in school or face charges for being a persistent violator of the Kentucky Compulsory Attendance Law.

+- 5. Failure of the parent/guardian to respond may result in the processing of a Final Notice by the DPP.
+After the Final Notice has been processed, the case may be referred to the court system. - 6.
 Parents of students who are deemed Chronically Absent (have absences and tardies, excused or unexcused, that equal or exceed 10% of instructional time to date) will be notified by the DPP.